dstanley4/fastInteraction/README.md

 A complication with saving the 3D graph is that you need to set the orientationn of the graph in the code you use to create the graph.
-I suggest using fast.int command several times specifying the different coordinate systems to obtain the desired orientation prior to
+I suggest using fast.int command several times, each time varing the camera positions (cam.position), to obtain the desired graph orientation.
+Once the desired orientation is obtained, the graph can be saved with the orca command.
+You specify the camera position using theta (horizontal rotation angle in degrees 0 to 180, most likely), phi (vertical rotation angle in degrees 0 to 90, most likely), and distance (from the origin of the graph, start with 3 or 4 and increase this value if needed).

 ``` r
 library(fastInteraction)